-Dogs are not responsible for understanding us.
-That responsibility lies with the human half of the partnership by being an effective communicator and teacher.
-As an advocate and practitioner of humane, science based training methods, I appreciate and train my dogs for who they are without the pressure of unrealistic human expectations.
-With the dog’s feelings as priority, I believe in empowering them with safe and comfortable choices in learning and in life.
-Continuing education is perpetually teaching me how to do this, by providing current information from the best available sources of humane, science based methods.
-I am humbled and eternally grateful for the way dogs have impacted my life and I thank them for that by prioritizing our relationship in all that we do together, every single day.”
+I believe that the best life with dogs is about the mutual joy in our relationship, and that includes training and learning together in a way that enriches that bond.
+With the dog’s well being as priority, I believe in empowering them with safe challenges and choices in learning and in life.
+Continuing education is perpetually teaching me how to do this, by providing current information from the best available sources of humane, progressive and science based methods.
+I am humbled and eternally grateful for the way dogs have impacted my life and I am truly thankful for every day we share together.
 Char Turner

 And here are some tips that I keep in mind when training:

 - Always set up for success.
 Know what you want and raise your criteria appropriately so that your dog can be reinforced as much as possible while learning.
 Remember “baby steps“.
 Be clear about what you want and acknowledge with mark and reward when it’s right.
 Have a training plan that includes realistic goals and appropriate criteria for your dog’s abilities at each point in time.